-FHA guidelines state that no verifications are required for an FHA Streamline Refinance approval apart from checking for payment history and Net Tangible Benefit.
+FHA guidelines state that no verifications are required for an approval, apart from checking for payment history and Net Tangible Benefit.

 Not all lenders follow those rules, however.
-Many impose additional restrictions that make it tougher for homeowners to get their mortgage FHA Streamline Refinance-approved.
+Many impose additional restrictions that make it tougher for homeowners to get their FHA refinance approved.

 Mortgage lenders sometimes ask for verification of income, or of employment, or of credit as part of their FHA streamline approval process.

 Remember that you have a choice in lenders.
 If you don’t like the information your lender is giving you, shop your loan to someone else; someone who abides by the official FHA Streamline Refinance mortgage guidelines.

 Want that second opinion?
 Click here to connect with our lender.

 Like all government-backed mortgage rates, FHA rates are based on the price of mortgage bonds, which are securities traded on Wall Street.
 And, also like all government-backed rates, FHA mortgage rates change constantly.

 However, because the Federal Housing Administration insures FHA loans against loss, the loans are less risk to the lenders that make them as compared to comparable loans via Fannie Mae or Freddie Mac.